juniorsundarCasual/TGT/vault/volume-3.chapter-220.md

 The bath was gender segregated and followed the Roman design by having a large pool at the centre, which was temperature and climate controlled by very simple ritual formations that were self-sustaining.
 The water was siphoned from the stream through some ingenious terraforming contributed by Markus, and passed through another filtering ritual formation that killed bacteria and separated the residuals from the water.
 As Guy saw the bath taking shape, he decided to contribute as well and redirected some builders to help make the bath larger and added saunas.
 Guy figured that by doing so, he could then have Sect members visit the village's Public bath to cleanse themselves and form friendlier relations with the villagers.
 Guy did not want his Sect to isolate itself and grow distant from the regular, non-magical folk like the other sects in this world.
 By having these opportunities for Sect members to revisit their roots, he could stop such detrimental stigmas from forming.

-After its completion, the public bath had turned into a sort of hangout spot for all ages.
+After its completion, the public bath had turned into a sort of congregation spot for all ages.
 The youngsters would swim and play in the pool while the elders soaked themselves or cooked themselves in the pleasurable steam sauna.
 As this slowly turned into the norm, Jean was relieved to see her project reach fruition.
 To top it off, there really was an overall improvement in the villager's health as Jean observed reduced cases of common ailments.

+However, the greatest change that transpired in Twilight Village, ironically, wasn't within the village itself.
+Rather, if one were to follow the road leading from Wayward Town to Twilight Village, they would note the sudden increase in the path's quality.
+The jerky, muddy path was now flattened and layered with cobblestones to ensure unhindered travel via carriage, horseback, or foot.
+This cobblestone path wove from Wayward Town till Twilight Village, turned sideways and rose up an incline until it halted at True World Sect's brand-new campus.

+In place of the old Mount Tai Orphanage, now stood the official Welcoming Centre to the True World Sect.

 ____